jeanmathieupotvin/transltr/README.md

 An alternative to `gettext()` and `xgettext()` that enables support of many languages in any R application.
 Find, and extract source text that requires translation.
-Store, structure, and manipulate source texts and translations via R6 classes exposing a user-friendly API.
-Easily export and import to/from a plain text format that fosters collaboration with other non-technical and external collaborators.
+Store, structure, and manipulate source texts and translations via `R6` classes exposing a user-friendly API.
+Easily export and import to/ from a plain text format that fosters collaboration with other non-technical and external collaborators.

 ## Why `transltr`?